Dr. Dog: With Anti- (2009–2016)

 On July 22, 2013, the band announced their next album, B-Room and the lead single "The Truth".
-To record the album the band built an all-new studio in February 2013 in Clifton Heights, PA nicknamed "Mount Slippery.
-All songs were tracked live in the room that eventually led to the album's name.
-B-Room was released on October 1, 2013 after streaming for free for one week on Rolling Stone's website.
+To record the album the band built an all-new studio in February 2013 in Clifton Heights, Pennsylvania nicknamed "Mount Slippery.
+All songs were tracked live in the room which eventually led to the album's name.
+B-Room was released on October 1, 2013, after streaming for free for one week on Rolling Stone's website.
 The album received generally positive reviews.
 Dr. Dog's first live album, Live at a Flamingo Hotel became available of January 13, 2015.
 The album was assembled from performances over 20 concerts during the B-Room tour.

 In September 2015, Leaman revealed that the band has revisited 2001's Psychedelic Swamp, and the album would finally get an official release in 2016.
-He told Kelly Rae Smith of the Charleston City Paper, "It's actually weird working on that stuff, because you know usually when you're working on a record — or almost always when you're working on a record — you're working on new tunes.
+He told Kelly Rae Smith of the Charleston City Paper, "It's actually weird working on that stuff, because you know usually when you're working on a record—or almost always when you're working on a record—you're working on new tunes.
 And with this one, we're working on the oldest Dr. Dog tunes around.
 It's really interesting.
 You're almost treating your own songs like they're cover songs, and it's songs that we didn't even really play live, so we didn't have any real concept of what the arrangement would end up being like."
-The album The Psychedelic Swamp was released on February 5, 2016, on the ANTI- label and was produced by Nathan Sabatino.
+The album The Psychedelic Swamp was released on February 5, 2016, on the Anti- label and was produced by Nathan Sabatino.